abhinav80066/News-Monkey-App/README.md

 # News Monkey App

 This is a Web Application Built using React and Bootstrap.
-This application show the trendind news from different categories.
+This application show the trending news from different categories.
 News are fetched in React through [NEWS API](https://newsapi.org/).
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).